 An essential part of any sensory-friendly event is offering food and water for guests.
 Alternatively, instead of offering it, allowing guests to bring their own.
 The feelings of hunger or thirst can be extremely irritating for everyone.
 Ensure there is a nursing

-Furthermore, bathroom access is the most important criteria to build in.
-It is important that all guests have the ability to use the bathroom facilities.
-Consider at least one bathroom for every 15 people.
+Furthermore, toilet access is the most important criteria to build in.
+It is important that all guests have the ability to use the toilet facilities.
+Consider at least one toilet for every 15 people.
 For public events, employee events, check your local or regional rules and guidelines.
-You should include bathrooms that are:
+You should include toilets that are:

 - wheelchair accessible